-Meridian SAN BERNARDINO State CALIFORNIA County SAN BERNARDINO Acres (number) ----------------------------------- ---------------------------- --------------------------------- ----------------
+Meridian State County Acres (number) ---------- ------- -------- ---------------- for the purpose of and subject to the following conditions:

 1. This permit is issued for the period specified below.
 It is revocable at the discretion of the BLM, at any time upon notice.
 This permit is subject to valid adverse claims heretofore or hereafter acquired.
 2. This permit is subject to all applicable provisions of the regulations (43 CFR 2920) which are made a part hereof.
 3. This permit may not be assigned without prior approval of the BLM.
 4. Permittee must not enclose roads or trails commonly in public use.
 5. Authorized representatives of the Department of the Interior, other Federal agencies, and State and local law officials will at all times have the right to enter the premises on official business.
 6. Permittee must pay the United States for any damage to its property resulting from the use.
 7. Permittee must notify the BLM of address change immediately.
 8. Permittee must observe all Federal, State, and local laws and regulations applicable to the premises and to erection or maintenance of signs or advertising displays including the regulations for the protection of game birds and game animals, and must keep the premises in a neat, orderly, and sanitary condition.
 9. Permittee must pay the BLM, in advance, the lump sum of \$ for the period of use authorized 10.
-Use or occupancy of land under this permit will commence within XXXXXXXXXX months from date hereof and must be exercised at least XXXXXXXXXX days each year.
+Use or occupancy of land under this permit will commence within months from date hereof and must be exercised at least days each year.
 11. Permittee must take all reasonable precautions to prevent and suppress forest, brush, and grass fires and prevent pollution of waters on or in the vicinity of the lands.
 12. Permittee must not cut any timber on the lands or remove other resources from the land without prior written permission from the BLM.
 Such permission may be conditioned by a requirement to pay fair market value for the timber or other resources.
 13. Permittee agrees to have the serial number of this permit marked or painted on each advertising display or other facility erected or maintained under the authority of such permit.
 14. This permit is subject to the provisions of Executive Order No. 11246 of September 24, 1965, as amended, which sets forth the Equal Opportunity clauses.
 A copy of this order may be obtained from the BLM.
 15. Permittee acknowledges, by signing below, that he/she knows, understands and accepts the terms and conditions under which this permit is issued.

 16. Special conditions (attach additional sheets, if necessary)

-SEE ATTACHED STIPULATIONS - FILMING OPERATION SUBJECT TO OTHER RECREATION USES

-Permit issued for period (Permittee)
+Permit issued for period

+(Permittee)

+From \\\\\

-From (BLM)
+(BLM)

+To \\\\\

+(Title)

-To FIELD MANAGER (Title) (Date)
+(Date)